ApizaCorpus/ApizaCorpus/README.md

 * annotations/
 	* Contains the dialogue act annotations for each study session.

-* other/
+* wizard_surveys/
-	* Contains the wizards' entry surveys, as well as the mapping between wizards and participants
+	* Contains the wizards' entry surveys

 * experiments_summary.txt
     * Outlines the programmer, wizard, and library in each study session.